 - Add costs for identified issues to determine potential costs

-Following these steps, investors generally understand enough about the property to determine whether the risks present outweigh the potential ROI.
+Following these steps, investors generally understand enough about the property to determine if the property is aligned to their risk profile.
 If properties pass this phase of the process, they may move on for a more detailed evaluation.

 Site Underwriting Due Diligence Checklist